 Structure.
 Anything constructed or erected, the use of which requires more or less permanent location on the ground, or attached to something having permanent location on the ground, excepting public utility facilities and appurtenances attached thereto.
+A structure may include principal or accessory buildings as regulated by the Zoning Code and Building Code.

 Subdivider.
-Person or persons requesting review or action on a subdivision or land division.
+Person or persons requesting review or action on a subdivision or land division, including their agents.